CoderBlee/Gee--Projects4Security-/README.md

 - **Cryptography**: Implementing encryption and decryption methods to secure data.
 - **Risk Management**: Designing policies and systems to assess and manage risks.

-> These projects are entirely my own creation, designed from the ground up based on what I’ve learned and how I interpret the material.
+> These projects are entirely my own creations, designed from the ground up based on what I’ve learned and how I interpret the material.

-## 🚀 How to Use This Repository
+##  How to Use This Repository

 ### Clone the Repository
 To get started, clone this repository to your local machine: